DIPlib/diplib/src/documentation/iterators.md

 This page shows how to use these iterators to write different types of image processing functionality.
 However, most of the filters in *DIPlib* are not written using these iterators, but using the functions in the `dip::Framework` namespace.
-Those functions take care of many things, avoiding the need to replicate that functionality in each filter:
+Those functions take care of:
  - parallel processing,
  - overloading for different data types,
  - boundary conditions, and
  - allocating the data segment for the output image(s).

-But do note that using iterators is not necessarily less efficient than using the framework functions.
-Depending on the application of the image processing function you are writing, you can choose to use either an iterator or a framework function.
+Note that using iterators is not necessarily less efficient than using the framework functions.
+Depending on the application of the image processing function you are writing, and on the complexity you are willing to deal with, you can choose to use either an iterator or a framework function.

 \tableofcontents